 If you do come, listen to the version of history given to you by the guides, accept that this is their version and leave serious criticism until home.

 Visas are necessary for everyone and are issued by the North Korean embassy in Beijing.
-Visas are easily arranged by your tour company.
-I only had to provide a colour scan of both my passport and a passport photo.
+Your tour company arranges visas.
+I only had to provide a colour scan of my passport and a passport photo.
 It is not possible to get a stamp on your passport.

 Our tour was with Young Pioneer Tours, one of six companies offering tours to N Korea when I went in October 2014.
 There were 15 in our group – three flew and 12 were on the train.